Waveframe-Labs/Aurora-Workflow-Orchestration/AWO_OVERVIEW.md

 > “What *is* AWO, what authority does it claim, and what does it explicitly not do?”

-This document is **normative** with respect to AWO’s scope, intent, and methodological boundaries.
+This document is **authoritative with respect to AWO’s scope, intent, and methodological boundaries,** but does not supersede detailed normative specifications.

 ---